mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 orbiting far from the companion star but going though a warmer period hundreds or thousands of years long when closer to the secondary.

-There are no special considerations for the Referee laying out a main- sequence star system.
+There are no special considerations for the Referee laying out a main-sequence star system.
 If the mainworld has a breathable atmosphere, life and/or liquid water then it needs to be in the warm zone and should be placed first.
 Additional bodies such as planetoid belts, gas giants and non-mainworlds can be placed wherever the Referee prefers,